Skip to content

 In 2015, we visited the location of Finland’s most famous unsolved murder, and we’re here to share the story with you.

-When we were figuring out our plans for NBE Finland, something caught our eyes, and it wasn’t the helicopter ride over Helsinki or the fact that we would feed reindeers in Espoo.
-Instead, something else caught our eyes, and it was Lake Bodom, the place where the notorious Lake Bodom murders happened.
+Something caught our eye while figuring out our plans for NBE Finland.
+And it was Lake Bodom, the place where the notorious Lake Bodom murders happened.
 We didn’t have anything planned on the lake, but we went there, and it was more interesting than expected.

 Is Lake Bodom based on a true story?

-On June 4, 1960, four teenagers decided to camp on the shore of the beautiful lake near Espoo known as Lake Bodom.
-Maila Irmeli Björklund and Anja Tuulikki Mäki were fifteen back them and Seppo Antero Boisman and Nils Wilhelm Gustafsson, their boyfriends, were eighteen.
+On June 4, 1960, four teenagers decided to camp on the shore of the beautiful Lake Bodom near Espoo.
+Maila Irmeli Björklund and Anja Tuulikki Mäki were fifteen back then, and Seppo Antero Boisman and Nils Wilhelm Gustafsson, their boyfriends, were eighteen.
 Sometime before dawn, three of them were brutally stabbed and bludgeoned to death.

-Nils Wilhelm Gustafsson, the only survivor, sustained a concussion, fractures to the jaw and facial bones, and bruises to the face but he lived.
-And, in a state of shock after everything that happened, he claimed to have seen a vision if black and bright red eyes coming for them.
+Nils Wilhelm Gustafsson, the only survivor, sustained a concussion, fractures to the jaw and facial bones, and bruises to the face, but he lived.
+And, in a state of shock after everything that happened, he claimed to have seen a vision of black and bright red eyes coming for them.

-A few years after, in 1972, some unexpected news come to public attention and they came through a suicide note.
-Karl Gyllström was dead and, on his suicide note he said that he was the one who killed the teenagers.
+A few years later, in 1972, some unexpected news came to public attention, and they went through a suicide note.
+Karl Gyllström was dead, and on his suicide note, he said that he was the one who killed the teenagers.
 He used to work on the nearby kiosk and was known for hating campers.
 But the police discarded this confession since his wife told them he was asleep with her during the time of the murders.

 Another lead came in 2003 when Dr. Jorma Palo, who used to work in the local hospital, claimed to have treated a suspicious man shortly after the murders happened.
 Hans Assmann was the name of this allegedly KGB agent.
-But he had a solid alibi and nothing went further than that.
-But, his story is really weird since he has also been linked another unsolved murder case in Finland: Kyllikki Saari murder in 1953.
+But he had a solid alibi, and nothing went further than that.
+But his story is bizarre since he has also been linked to another unsolved murder case in Finland: the Kyllikki Saari murder in 1953.

 More than 40 years after the Lake Bodom Murders happened, the story took another turn.
 At the time, Nils Wilhelm Gustafsson, the only survivor, was arrested for murdering his friends.
 According to the Finnish police, new evidence was acquired through new investigative methods unavailable in the sixties.